WokLibCodeClub/Hangman/step01-list_of_pictures/STEP1.md

 ```python
 print(pictures[0])
 ```
 which will print the first item from the list.
-You can change the number in square brackets to see any of the other items in your list.
+You can change the number in square brackets to see the other items in your list.

 # Challenge